Common Small Business Challenges and How to Overcome Them

-Tip: Organize a weekly meeting with new employees and ask them to prepare a list of questions they would like to inquire about.
+Tip: Organise a weekly meeting with new employees and ask them to prepare a list of questions they would like to inquire about.

 You’re going to have to deal with different personalities and finding a common language can be tricky in the beginning.
 Ensure you listen to what everybody has to say and offer solutions to their work-related problems.
 Be considerate with your employees and the respect will be mutual.

 Learn more about motivating your employees in this article: Tips for Effective Project Management and How to Motivate Employees